NDIS Overview

 • Consumables: Everyday items required because of a participant's disability.

-• Reasonable and Necessary: NDIS-funded supports must:
+• Reasonable and Necessary: The standard NDIS uses to decide if a support should be funded.
+NDIS-funded supports must:

 • Be related to the participant’s disability